 If you don’t establish that you believe they have good intent, they will be on the defensive and not able to absorb constructive feedback.

 These things are relatively easy to do for our top performers; why should they not apply to others?
 As part of our leadership talent development program at Pure Storage, Laura from Bi-Jingo, LTD gave us a few Performance Based Training sessions on Meaningful Check-ins and Feedback Conversations (I can highly recommend these).
 To open the class, Laura asked the managers in the room to raise their hands if they cringe at the thought of having a feedback conversation with an employee that holds upward aspirations but is actually challenged in some areas.
 As all the hands went up, I reluctantly raised mine as well.
 I was actually lying by doing so.
-I may seem a bit of a sick puppy in that I actually enjoy those conversations tremendously.
+In truth, I actually enjoy those conversations tremendously.